Unsupervised Single-Channel Speech Separation with Diffusion under Speaker-Embedding Guidance: Methodology

 \section{Methodology}

-This section introduces the proposed speaker-embedding-guided speech separation solver, which integrates Dirac Sampling and DPS-based strategies.
-During the early stage of the reverse diffusion process, we employ Dirac Sampling combined with Speaker-Embedding guidance.
-The Dirac Sampling provides a warm initialization, while the speaker guidance in this high-noise regime influences the assignment of speaker identities across different separated tracks, facilitating the "discovery" of sources.
-At the final stage, we switch to a backpropagation-based DPS-style solver, which enables higher-quality signal reconstruction.
+This section introduces the proposed Speaker-Embedding guided speech separation solver, which integrates Dirac Sampling and DPS-based strategies.
+During the first stage of the reverse diffusion process, we employ Dirac Sampling combined with Speaker-Embedding guidance.
+The Dirac Sampling provides a stable separation, while the speaker guidance in this regime can thus influence the assignment of speaker identities across different separated tracks, facilitating the discovery of sources.
+In the second stage, we switch to a backpropagation-based DPS-style solver, which enables higher-quality signal reconstruction.
 The overall sampling process of the separation is detailed in algorithm \ref{alg:1}.